acyeh-lab/NetMHCIIPan/README.md

 sbatch -p campus-new -t 1-0 ./NetMHCIIPan_Analysis.sh /fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list DRB1_0101
 ```
 This will execute netMHCIIPan on the "campus-new" server setting a maximum of 1 day (-t 1-0) for run time (more than enough), utilizing all sequence files in "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" to find binders for the HLA allele "DRB1_0101".

+# Expected output
+After running the above shell script (can check on status by typing in "squeue -u ayeh" or whatever username), there will be a new folder output named after the HLA allele used that contains the output data.
+For example, for the above trial, we will see a new folder named "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list/DRB1_0101".